 Not at all.
 But I stay in the running for my ambitions by focusing on what I can do today, each day, to build that tomorrow.
+At the very least, not to add to the obstructions that any of us might encounter.
 And if, temporarily, I lose my belief, I know I won’t give up.
 I refuse to self-sabotage any longer.

 What about you?